 - Drain the cooked ravioli.
 Using the same pot (to save dishes), heat oil over medium-low heat.
-Add the garlic paste and shallots and cook, stirring often, until just starting to brown and soften, about 5 minutes.
+Add the garlic paste and shallots and cook, stirring often until softened and golden, about 5-10 minutes.
 Whisk in vinegar, mustard and a pinch of pepper; remove from the heat.

 - Place ravioli in a large serving bowl and toss with arugula and warm vinaigrette dressing.
 Arugula will start to wilt a bit.
 Serve with shaved cheese on top, and freshly ground pepper if desired.
 Enjoy!